 We were booked into a campsite at Aberlour and somehow managed to take a wrong turn, but it took us directly past the Glen Grant Distillery in Rothes – so we went in!
 This distillery is very manicured and very picturesque.
-They have a visitor centre, a cafe and wonderful gardens to wander around.
+It has a visitor centre, a cafe and wonderful gardens to wander around.
 It is worth visiting for the gardens alone!

 We stayed for three nights in Aberlour in the heart of Speyside and took to our bikes to explore the countryside and more of the distilleries.
 The Speyside Way is an excellent cycle track in this area as much of it is a disused railwayline.
 We used this and also the quiet, country roads on our tour.

 The Cardhu Whisky Distillery

 High on our list to visit was Cardhu and we decided to take the tour.
 The tour, like the distillery, was very polished.
-It was interesting and informative, but photos were not allowed and neither was entry into the warehouse, which we viewed through a glass window.
-It was very different from the tour we took the previous day at Knockdhu, which was up close and personal with the guide encouraging us to take photos.
+It was interesting and informative, but photos were not allowed and neither was entry into the warehouse.
+It was very different from the tour we took the previous day at Knockdhu, which was access all areas with the guide encouraging us to take photos.
 Cardhu has lovely grounds set in a beautiful landscape, but the tour was not up to the standard at Knockdhu.

 The Glenlivet Whisky Distillery